-In The Children of Colonialism, Hotel Europa investigates the relationship that the generations born after the 25 April revolution have with Portuguese colonialism and the memories that were transmitted to them from these times.
-Based on a wide range of testimonies, this play offers a profound reflection on how the colonial past is manifested in Portugal and Europe nowadays, and in the movements that still require the decolonization of the history and thought of the old imperial countries.
+In The Children of Colonialism, Hotel Europa investigates the relationship that the generations born after the 25 April revolution have with Portuguese colonialism.
+The show will be performed by the interviewed people (non-actors) that will discuss their own biographies and the memories that were transmitted to them from these times.
+This performance offers a profound reflection on how the colonial past is manifested in Portugal and Europe nowadays, and in the movements that still require the decolonization of the history and thought of the old imperial countries.

 26 SEP 2019

 27 SEP 2019

 Dress rehearsal opened to schools on 25 SEP WED 11:00

 The installation The End of the Portuguese Colonialism may be visited 1h before the beginning of the show.

 Celise Manuel, Cláudia Cláudio, Joana Mealha dos Santos, Paulo Estrela Janganga, Patrícia Cuan, Soraia Ismael

 LIGHT DESIGN, technical direction